TMLA Science Corner

 Wondering about zebra mussels?
 Want to know the ice out date for last year and this year?
 Seeking data on walleyes?
 You are in the right place.
 From time to time we will be adding links to articles of current interest.
 All articles will always be available under RESOURCES in the Library but we will try to have the most current info available here.
 Don't see what you want?
 Contact us at firstname.lastname@example.org

-The link below is to a document outlining the preliminary steps in our response plan regarding zebra mussels in Ten Mile Lake.
+- The link above is to a document outlining the preliminary steps in our response plan regarding zebra mussels in Ten Mile Lake.

-The link below is to an publication from the University of Minnesota Aquatic Invasive Species Research Center, regarding a treatment possibility for zebra mussel infestation.
+- The link above is to an publication from the University of Minnesota Aquatic Invasive Species Research Center, regarding a treatment possibility for zebra mussel infestation.

-- The following article was published in the TMLA Winter Newsletter.
+- The article above was published in the TMLA Winter Newsletter.
 Written by Bruce Carlson, it is a complete explanation of zebra mussels and their challenge to the lake.

 - The document above is about sensitive species of all types on and in Ten Mile that was put together by the DNR in 2008.
 It is by far the best natural history document on Ten Mile Lake

 - Simple measures can prevent oak wilt (see video link above) and there are control options if it's caught early.
 But control can be expensive.
 Look for and report oak wilt in red oak trees on your property or in your neighborhood.

 - Oak wilt is harder to identify on trees in the white oak group (rounded lobes) and often requires laboratory testing.